Entitlement to free NHS treatment

 You may be entitled to free healthcare if you have come to study or take up employment in the UK.
 You need to show evidence, such as a payslip, that you are working for a UK-based employer.
 Your ‘right to work’ does not count as evidence in this case.
 If you are studying full-time you need to show evidence that you are attending a full-time course lasting at least six months.

-How can I prove that I am entitled to free
+How to prove you are entitled to free NHS care

-If your have received a request to bring your identification documents you should bring these to your first appointment.
+If you have received a request to bring your identification documents you should bring these to your first appointment.

 To help us to check if you are entitled to free healthcare, you will need to bring two separate documents to your appointment – one to prove your identity and one to prove your address.
 See section below for which documents you can bring.